 Larger commission: This work was selected in the public vote in August 2021 and further two tree stories and a trail of clues to find them will be revealed this Autumn.

 Desree x Drumming School with Alex Dayo x Studio Hyte

 An augmented reality (AR) sci-fi zine comprising three stories that bring together writers, musicians, and local residents to explore alternative visions of a Finsbury Park of the future.

 For this first iteration of the AR zine, released in July 2021 as part of the People’s Park Plinth programme, we present The Light and Dark: an audio-visual story about a fictional character, Isa, who wakes up in a home they don’t recognize, surrounded by land that feels as foreign as the sky they sit under.
 Isa does not know how they made it there, but they do know they have to make it home before the host finds them.
 With only the wisdom of Grandwa, and the feeling in their chest, Isa discovers the power of their historical connection to what was, their land.

 The Light and Dark has been written by local spoken word artist and writer Desree, and is accompanied by a unique musical composition by musician Alex Dayo and his park-based Drumming School, in collaboration with David Kemp.
 The visual design, AR experience and animation have been developed by Studio Hyte.

-In August, when you have experienced all 3 digital artworks, we want you to pick which one you think belongs in the heart of Finsbury Park by either:
+In August, after experiencing all 3 digital artworks, we asked people to pick which one they thought belonged in the heart of Finsbury Park by either:

-We want everyone to express an opinion – even if you’re far away what you feel matters too.
-But if you live locally what you feel matters more – so we’ve weighted the vote for anyone using the CultureStake app within or near the park.
+We wanted everyone to express an opinion – even if visitors were far away what they felt mattered too.
+But if voters lived locally what they felt mattered more for the vote count – so we weighted the vote for anyone using the CultureStake app within or near the park.

 If you are an arts organisation you can find out more about how you can use CultureStake to drive collective cultural decision-making at your own digital and physical events.